Travel · Last updated 2 June 2026

 Plaza de la Iglesia Area

-If your hotel is near the beach, the seafront promenade has a string of chiringuitos (beach restaurants) and seafood spots.
-The views across the bay to Gibraltar and Morocco are spectacular, especially at sunset.
-Fish and seafood are the obvious choices here, pulled fresh from the bay.
+If your hotel is near the beach, the Paseo Marítimo has a string of chiringuitos (beach restaurants) and seafood spots with views across the bay toward Gibraltar and the Moroccan coastline.
+Fish and seafood are the obvious choices here.
+The Paseo Marítimo runs south from the town centre and connects with the beach areas near Hotel Mediterraneo.
+Sunset from this stretch of the seafront is worth planning a dinner around.

 Near the Border

-The streets closest to the Gibraltar frontier have a mix of cafes and quick-service restaurants catering to cross-border workers.
-Good for a quick breakfast before heading into Gibraltar, or a cheap lunch.
-Less atmospheric than the town centre but practical.
+The streets around the Gibraltar frontier, close to Ohtels Campo de Gibraltar (500m from the border crossing, roughly 5 to 10 minutes on foot), are lined with cafes and quick-service spots catering to the roughly 15,000 cross-border workers who pass through daily.
+Good for an early breakfast before heading into Gibraltar or a fast, cheap lunch when you return.
+Less atmospheric than the town centre but genuinely practical.

 What to Order